 Heart Failure FAQs

-Maghee Disch has spent her entire medical career working with the Heart Failure patient population.
-Her knowledge and expertise of patient care delivery is both respected and valued within her field.
-Disch also serves as a committee member for both Heart Failure Society of American and American Association of Heart Failure Nurses.
-Most recently, Disch and a team of Heart Failure experts have developed and launched the third and newest version of Heart Failure Accreditation.
+A team of Heart Failure experts developed and launched the third and newest version of Heart Failure Accreditation.
 With a focus on decreasing mortality and improving quality of life HF v3 is reaching new heights in elevating the management of the Heart Failure population.
 Below are some frequently asked questions about this accreditation.